gnolang/blog/posts/2024-12-02_why-gno/README.md

 authors: [thehowl, moul]
 ---

-# Why Gno?
+# Why do we need Gno and gno.land?

-gno.land is a decentralized operating system that enables human-centric social platforms, powered by Gno, a composable programming language designed to build them.
+gno.land is a decentralized operating system to create decentralized platforms.
+It is powered by Gno, a deterministic implementation of the Go programming language, as a powerful tool to build composable packages and smart contracts on a blockchain.
+Although gno.land can support a variety of applications and implementations, among our core use-cases, we intend gno.land to be used as a base for human-centric and transparent social platforms.
 In this blog post, we outline the problems that gno.land addresses, and what solutions we are building to solve them.
 While this summary is non-exhaustive and reflects the evolving focus of the project, it offers an overview of our key objectives and ongoing initiatives.

 ## The Social Problem